Welcoming displaced people from Ukraine in France

 - An access to care through health care;

 - An access to school for minor children.

-If you want to apply for a temporary protection, please contact the prefecture of the department where you live or are staying.
+If you want to apply for temporary protection, please contact the prefecture of the department where you live or are staying.

 More information here

 (conditions, rights, procedure)